India's Hero MotoCorp extends shutdown at its plants due to pandemic

-India's largest motorbike maker, Hero MotoCorp Ltd (HROM.NS) , extended a shutdown at its manufacturing facilities across India till May 16, a day after Maruti Suzuki India Ltd (MRTI.NS) announced a similar move, citing the COVID-19 pandemic.
+(Reuters) - India’s largest motorbike maker, Hero MotoCorp Ltd , extended a shutdown at its manufacturing facilities across India till May 16, a day after Maruti Suzuki India Ltd announced a similar move, citing the COVID-19 pandemic.

 Hero’s decision was made to ensure safety of its workforce and to break the virus chain, the company said in a statement on Sunday.
 Hero MotoCorp had suspended its manufacturing operations in April.